Category Archives: politics

 Have we finally gotten over our biases against feminine sexuality?
 Or did this sudden reversal reveal the covert misogyny that energized the many waves of feminism in the 1990s?

 The Girlie Playhouse has finally found a home at Heresy Press, which is dedicated to “unbounded creativity and fearless expression.”
 Publication date is April 2026.
-That’s a long time away so, while you wait, sign up for the HP newsletter and book club.
+That’s a long time away so, but you can pre-order now from Amazon or Barnes & Noble.

 Off-Guardian article about Naked Singularity and Euthanasia